mtp1032/WoWThreads/Docs/WoWThreads-complete.md

 #### Description:
 The retrieval semantics of the thread's signal queue is FIFO.
-So, getting a signal means getting the first (oldest) signal in the calling thread's signal queue.
+So, getting a signal means getting the first signal in the calling thread's signal queue.
+In other words, then signal that has been in the queue the longest.
+Note, thread:getSignal() is always fatal if the caller is not a thread.

 #### Parameters:
 - sigEntry (table): sigEntry is a table containing 3 values:
 ```
-sigEntry = {
+result = {
-    sigEntry[1] --(number): the numerical signal, e.g., SIG_ALERT, SIG_TERMINATE, etc.
+    sigEntry[1] -- (number): the numerical signal, e.g., SIG_ALERT, SIG_TERMINATE, etc.
-    sigEntry[2] --(handle): the handle of the thread that sent the signal.
+    sigEntry[2] -- (handle): the handle of the thread that sent the signal.
-    sigEntry[3] --(varargs): data
+    sigEntry[3] -- (varargs): data
 }
 ```
-If the caller is the WoW client, the sending thread handle will be nil.

 #### Returns:
-- If successful: returns a signal entry and the result is nil.
+- Success: returns a signal entry and the result is set to nil.
-- If failed: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).
+- Failure: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage: